 Attachments: TIP Amendment #5

 Ms. Widmar explained the format of TIP Amendment #5, which is similar to prior amendments, including projects as currently programmed on Page 1 and the amendment outlined on Page 2, with the same format on Pages 3 and 4.
 In TIP Amendment #5, all projects were initiated by NCDOT, except the last three, which are the recommended FFY18 LAPP projects that have stand-alone TIP numbers.
-Ms. Widmar indicated that the Morrisville project will be updated with a TIP #, once assigned.
+Ms. Widmar indicated that the Morrisville project has been assigned TIP #U-5618 and the spreadsheet will be updated to include the new number.
 Ms. Widmar also indicated that the public comment period will be open from January 16th through February 15th and that the public hearing is anticipated to be scheduled on February 15th at the regular Executive Board meeting.
 Ms. Widmar accepted questions and no comments were received.

-This TIP Item was received as information.
+Received as information.